open-component-model/ocm/README.md

 ## Contributing

 Code contributions, feature requests, bug reports, and help requests are very welcome.
+Please refer to the [Contributing Guide in the Community repository](https://github.com/open-component-model/community/blob/main/CONTRIBUTING.md) for more information on how to contribute to OCM.

 OCM follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).